 Cataracts generally occur in both eyes at a similar but not identical rate, but in some cases, may affect only one eye.
 Because cataracts often develop at a slightly different pace, one eye may require cataract surgery before the procedure is necessary on the other eye.
-Typically, cataract surgeries for both eyes are not performed at the same time, but are scheduled a few weeks apart, correcting the more affected eye first.
+Typically, cataract surgery for both eyes is not performed at the same time but is scheduled a few weeks apart, correcting the more affected eye first.

 Types of Cataracts

 - Nuclear cataracts: Cataracts that affect the middle of the eye lens and characterized by increased nearsightedness at the onset, then a yellowing to browning of the lens that can make distinguishing color shades difficult.